FREE KID'S LEARNING GAMES

-Even a child who learns extremely fast rarely learns by being exposed to a new concept just once, even if it's pitched within their level of proximal development.
+Even a child who learns well rarely learns by being exposed to a new concept just once, even if it's pitched within their level of proximal development.
 It usually takes them two or three goes to grasp it.

 But for many children of good average ability they're looking at being exposed to new information between five to fifteen times before they can retain it independently.
 And for children who have difficulty learning you can be looking at forty or fifty repetitions, maybe more, before they can independently recall new information or skills.

 But how do you help your child be exposed to the same concept over and over without them becoming bored or resentful?

 The answer is through structured play, ideally the type that engages positive emotion.
 What we attach emotion to... we have a greater chance of remembering.
 Play, at any age, gives us the opportunity to practise and refine new skills and knowledge without even realizing we're doing it.
 And it's fun.
 The added bonus is it helps build cooperation and relationships with those we're playing with.